leofds/notes/README.md

 git stash clear
 ```

-## Copy a commit from a branch to another one
+## Copy a commit from one branch to another one

 ```
 git cherry-pick <commit_hash>